bluerobotics/ardusub-gitbook/introduction/hardware-options/additional-peripheral-devices/relays.md

 Most autopilots cannot provide power to the output rail to trigger the relays, so a 5V power supply will need to be connected to an empty output.

-# Supported Relays

-ArduSub supports PWM controlled relays, the following have been tested: